smurfix/jinja2/docs/extensions.rst

     env = Environment(extensions=[FragmentCacheExtension])
     env.fragment_cache = SimpleCache()

-Inside the template it's then possible to mark blocks as cacheable.
+Inside the template it's possible to mark blocks as cacheable.
 The following example caches a sidebar for 300 seconds:

 .. sourcecode:: html+jinja